DVA rehabilitation

 Vocational rehabilitation

-If you have medical capacity, vocational rehabilitation can help you become job ready or stay in your current job.
+If you have medical capacity, vocational rehabilitation can help you to obtain or sustain suitable and meaningful employment.
+Vocational rehabilitation can provide assistance with:

-- get your skills and prior learning assessed
+- getting your skills and prior learning assessed

-To get a rehabilitation plan, you need to have a rehabilitation assessment first.
+To be considered eligible for a rehabilitation plan, you need to have a rehabilitation assessment first.

 1. Getting a rehabilitation assessment

-You can ask us for an assessment by emailing rehabilitation [at] dva.gov.au or contacting us.
-You could also be referred to us by:
+You can ask us for an assessment by emailing rehabilitation [at] dva.gov.au (rehabilitation[at]dva[dot]gov[dot]au) or contacting us.
+You may also be referred to us by:

 - another business area within DVA